shakacode/sass-resources-loader/CONTRIBUTING.md

 To start development simply run:

 ```
-npm start
+yarn start
 ```

 It will run linters, clear directory with previous build, create new build and run watchers to re-build on every change.

-To develop your local version of module and use it in local test project use `npm-link`:
+To develop your local version of module and use it in local test project use `yarn link`:

 ```
 cd path/to/local/sass-resources-loader
-npm link
+yarn link

 cd path/to/test-project
-npm link sass-resources-loader
+yarn link sass-resources-loader
 ```

 It will create symlinks to your local `sass-resources-loader`, thus you don't have to reinstall it on every change.